Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 Some [Form components](https://docs.xperience.io/x/5ASiCQ) used by content type fields in Xperience by Kentico store data differently than their equivalent Form control in Xperience 13.
 To ensure that content is displayed correctly on pages, you must manually adjust your website's implementation to match the new data format.
 See [Editing components in Xperience by Kentico](https://docs.xperience.io/x/wIfWCQ) to learn more about some of the most common components and selectors.

+#### Reusable field schemas

+You can create [reusable field schemas](https://docs.kentico.com/x/D4_OD) from page types from which other page types inherit, by setting the `Settings.CreateReusableFieldSchemaForClasses` [configuration option](#convert-page-types-to-reusable-field-schemas).

 #### Pages

 * The migration includes the following versions of pages: